khalid-hussain/morals-and-behaviour/8-practical-morality.md

 way of Allāh intended and this is more precious than red sulphur.

 210. Endless anxiety awaits a man who is goaded[^mean-goad] or irritated by justice.

-[^mean-goad]: _goad_: To assail or prick as with a goad; to irritate; to instigate or impel by some form of mental pain or annoyance; to drive by continued irritation _into_ or _to_ some desperate action or uncontrolled state of mind.

 211. Two kinds of people live a life without care: one kind are extremely worthy of praise, the other kind are extremely worthy of criticism.
 The two